Proudly Serving The People of North & South Carolina

 Causes of Motorcycle Accidents

 According to NHTSA, most motorcycle-vehicle collisions occur at intersections.
 Many car collisions with motorcycles occur because the automobile driver did not see the motorcycle.
-Drivers are looking for cars and trucks and often fail to register the much smaller outline of a motorcycle and its rider.
+Drivers are looking for cars and trucks and often fail to register a motorcycle’s much smaller outline and rider.
 They are looking through, over, and around the motorcycle – often with tragic results for the motorcyclist.

 Automobile drivers can cause accidents with motorcycles in the following ways: